vindarel/abelujo/doc/dev/installation.rst

 `make run` and open your browser on `localhost:8000`.

-The default username is ``admin`` and the password ``admin`` (see management commands to create and delete superusers).
+The default username is ``admin`` and the password ``admin`` (see management commands to create and delete superusers in the next section).

 This command is only to be run on a local machine.
 If you run it on a server, you won't be able to access Abelujo from the internet.